KurtWagner/zlinter/RULES.md

 **Caveats:**

 * This rule is not exhaustive.
-It makes a best-effort attempt to detect known object declarations that require cleanup, but a complete check is impractical at this level.
-It currently only looks at std library containers like `ArrayList` and `HashMap`.
+It makes a best-effort attempt to detect known object declarations that require cleanup.

 * This rule cannot always reliably detect usage of fixed buffer allocators or arenas; however, using `errdefer array.deinit(arena);` in these cases is